crandylb/grandios/README.txt

 progr().
 The -fsigned-char forces gcc to allow -1 to be recognized as end-of-line on ARM which otherwise uses unsigned char as default.

+debug:

+This is the version of makefile used to build a debug version of grandios for use with gdb (the Gnu debugging tool) or DDD (the graphical interface to gdb).
 Use:
+	make -f debug grandios.dbug.o
+To build a debug version of stage2 copy grandios.dbug.o, the debug version of the grandios.o object file, to the stage2 directory you are using.

+fiot:

+This is the I/O test provided by Waite with the Mobile Programming System for testing the I/O module originally written in Fortran..

+Use:
 	make testfiotinc
 to compile and link the test program.
 Then run the test program with: make test
-The test program will read the test data file iotd.tst on channel 1 and write two output files: fiot.ch3 and fiot.ch4.
+The test program will read the test data file iotd.txt on channel 1 and write two output files: fiot.ch3 and fiot.ch4.
 IMPORTANT NOTE: To complete the test press Ctrl-D. This sends an end-of-file to standard input.